vuejs/eslint-plugin-vue/docs/rules/no-unused-vars.md

-# Disallow unused variable definitions of v-for directives or scope attributes. (no-unused-vars)
+# disallow unused variable definitions of v-for directives or scope attributes (no-unused-vars)

 This rule report variable definitions of v-for directives or scope attributes if those are not used.